normanarnold492/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote highlights that trying to optimize code too early in the development process can result in overly complex solutions, harder maintenance, and potentially introduce new bugs.
 It suggests that a programmer should initially aim for a correct, understandable solution and enhance efficiency judiciously, based on measured performance bottlenecks rather than speculative assumptions.

+# 2024-01-05
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted effort.
+It suggests programmers should focus first on writing clear, correct, and maintainable code.
+Once a program is fully functional and performance bottlenecks are identified through profiling, optimization efforts should be targeted towards those specific areas.
+This way, developers balance efficiency with readability and avoid over-engineering solutions before they're truly needed.